 The takeaway – A final word on keto sweeteners

 While some sweeteners seem to be better than others, the best advice for ketogenic living, health and weight loss may be learning to enjoy real foods in their unsweetened state.
-Although it might take a little time for you and your taste buds to adapt, you may discover a whole new appreciation for the natural, unprocessed favour that is often hidden.
+Although it might take a little time for you and your taste buds to adapt, you may discover a whole new appreciation for the natural, unprocessed flavour that is often hidden.

 The jury is still out on whether these some of these substitutes are truly harmless alternatives to sugar.
 Always take caution and research every label and every dish.
 Don’t let your health lie in the hand of the company that makes and product and profits when you purchase it to consume.
 It’s important not to switch from one harmful food item to a substitute that’s just as bad, so be careful what you eat.